đ Contents

 - File System Attacks: Attackers can read, write, or delete files using Ruby I/O methods like

-. - DoS (Denial of Service): Infinite loops or heavy operations inside
+File.openorFile.delete. - DoS (Denial of Service): Infinite loops or heavy operations inside

-can crash your app or exhaust resources.
+evalcan crash your app or exhaust resources.

 Even if input seems safe (like mathematical formulas), attackers can sneak in harmful code using Ruby methods.
 There is no reliable way to sanitize arbitrary Ruby strings without removing all flexibility.

-or anything similar.
+eval(params[:user_input]) or anything similar.
 Never trust user inputâeven from internal usersâunless strictly validated.â

-Safe Alternatives to eval
+Safe Alternatives to eval in Rails

-to dynamically run code, Ruby and Rails provide safer and more structured alternatives.
+Instead of using eval to dynamically run code, Ruby and Rails provide safer and more structured alternatives.
 These options allow dynamic behavior without the security risks.

-1. send
+1. send and public_send

-is saferâit wonât call private methods.
+Use send to call methods dynamically. public_send is saferâit wonât call private methods.

 class User